 It’s not easy to run a business.
-Studies show that a majority of new businesses will fail after several years.
+Studies show that the majority of new businesses will fail after several years.
 Just because you have a great idea, product, or financing, it doesn’t necessarily mean your business will succeed.

 Fortunately, there are SMART skills you can learn before starting your business before even opening up your doors.
 Here are the SMART skills to work on before taking the plunge and investing your time and resources to start your business!

-As part of my personal self-development, I have long studied personality psychology and the different personality tests.
+As part of my personal self-development, I have long studied personality psychology and different personality tests.
 They can provide profound insight to help you handle life in more healthy, balanced ways.

 They help you better understand your strengths, weaknesses, and give you a higher level of self-awareness.
 Self-awareness is essential to success.
 If you don’t understand what motivates your behaviors, it’s difficult to cultivate positive growth.

 We all have bad habits that have compounded over time and they can be difficult to shed.
 You can’t figure out how you’re going to improve if you don’t know where your weak spots are.
 Self-awareness is the key to improving yourself.

 If you don’t know your weak spots, you might undertake a task for which you’re not really qualified.
 Here’s where a little bit of self-analysis can come in handy.
 Take an honest look at yourself, and figure out where you excel, and where there’s room for improvement.
 It’s an activity that’ll serve you well in the long run.